resources

 As part of American Founders and Constitution Month

 Educational institutions that receive Federal funds are fiscally required to hold an educational program about the U.S. Constitution for its students.
 Additionally, with the passage of state bill H.B.
-179 this will be the first year when a complementary observance, American Founders and Constitution Month, will be held in September.
+179, American Founders and Constitution Month, will be held in September.

 You can find Constitution Day and American Founders resources below.